acheronfail/pixel-picker/README.md

 ### Options

-All of PixelPicker's options are in its menubar dropdown.
+All of Pixel Picker's options are in its menubar dropdown.
 Simply click on the menu bar item, and you can configure the picker right there in your menu.

-PixelPicker provides some neat options:
+Pixel Picker provides some neat options:

 * 🔳 **Show Grid**
     * Whether or not to show a grid around the pixels in the picker's preview.
 * 🎨 **Color Space**
     * Computer screens are complex things, and have various color spaces.
-You can either leave this setting as its default (it will choose the default color space of your screen) or you can specify a specific color space and PixelPicker will try and use that instead (compatibility depends on your computer's screen/monitor).
+You can either leave this setting as its default (it will choose the default color space of your screen) or you can specify a specific color space and Pixel Picker will try and use that instead (compatibility depends on your computer's screen/monitor).
 * ✏️ **Color Format**
     * How should the color be copied when you select it?
 Examples include CSS Hex: `#aabbcc`, or Java RGB: `new Color(158, 198, 117)`, etc.
 * 🔍 **Magnification**